univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 		              be written to the underlying UDM object.
 	}
 },
+"deletion_grace_period" {
+		"deactivation": int: deactivate instead of delete a user in that much days, immediately if 0.
+Will be ignored if deletion_grace_period:deletion is 0.
+		"deletion":     int: delete a user in that much days.
+If 0, a user will be deleted immediately, else its property "purge_timestamp" will be set to that much days in the future.
+A cron job will delete the user on that day.
+}
 "scheme" [1]: {
 	"email": str: schema of email address, variables may be used as described in manual-4.2:users:templates "recordUID": str [1]: schema of RecordUID, variables may be used as described in manual-4.2:users:templates